 - Regional Park of Maremma (Parco Naturale dell’Uccellina)

-What equipment do you need for taking beautiful pictures of sunflower in Tuscany?
+Equipment you need for taking beautiful pictures of sunflowers in Tuscany

-You can always use your smartphone to take a good quality picture of sunflowers.
-Moreover, if you have your reflex or mirrorless use a wide-angle lens of at least 24 mm, a super telephoto (300 mm and over), and do not forget a microlens for details!
+You can always use your smartphone to take a good-quality pictures of sunflowers.
+Moreover, if you have your reflex or mirrorless use a wide-angle lens of at least 24 mm, a super-telephoto (300 mm and over), and do not forget a microlens for details!

 The myth of Clizia, a fascinating legend about sunflower